Ancient-Majik-Tech/Experiment.Green.Biorecycle.Wiki/HandledProjects/Wiki/Systems/LinkerSys.md

 ### Welcome

-Welcome to the [System Name] System's documentation page.
+Welcome to the Public Wiki Host System's documentation page.
 This page is dedicated to helping you understand the system and its features.
 However please note that for understanding how to use the project you should check out [Learning][Page Learn Home] for all the dedicated learning for the given project.

 ### System Details

 - Details
-	- Name: [System Full Name]
+	- Name: Public Wiki Host
-	- SystemID: [ProjectIDPiece].[SystemIDPiece]
+	- SystemID: ExpGreenBioRecWiki.WikiLink
-	- IDPiece: [SystemIDPiece]
+	- IDPiece: WikiLink
 	- Version: V 1.0.0
 	- Implimented Version: V D 0.0.1.0
 	- Last Changed: V D 0.0.1.0